Y-jiji/notizbuch/topic-fourier-analysis.typ

 While in @Heading-L3:Mechanical_Wave, we demonstrated how to solve differential equations with standing waves in @Proof-A:Theorem:Solution_to_MechanicalW and seperation of variables in @Proof-B:Theorem:Solution_to_MechanicalW, the method of standing waves are not applicable to many other differentiale equations.
 In this section, we introduce another physical problem: heat flow, and we will see that heat flow can be solved with seperation of variables.

 The thermal energy on a plate changes with time.
 Let's first suppose the plate is divided into small grids and inside seach grid, heat is transported instantly.
-Therefore, each grid internally have uniform temperature.
+Therefore, each grid internally have uniform temperature, as shown in @Figure:Heat_Flow_on_a_Plate.

 According to Newton's law of cooling, the adjacent tiles results in the following equation:
 $